Cotutelle PhD Programmes

 Coventry University - Deakin University Cotutelle PhD Programmes – Further Information

 The Coventry University (UK) – Deakin University (Australia) cotutelle PhD programme offers research students an unparalleled international experience, working alongside world-class researchers across two continents.
-Cotutelle students start the programme at either Coventry or Deakin Universities depending on their chose project and spend their second year in the partner institution.
+Cotutelle students start the programme at either Coventry or Deakin Universities depending on their chose project and spend one year at the partner institution.
 As a result they gain unique exposure to different cultural and scientific environments and substantially increase their employability after graduation.

 What is the cotutelle programme?

 A cotutelle is a PhD programme where a research student is jointly enrolled at two universities and spends time at each university.
 The candidate is jointly supervised by academic staff at each institution and, upon successful completion of the PhD programme, the candidate is able to graduate with a PhD or equivalent title from each university.